-Sobriety checkpoints are roadblocks in Colorado where police check drivers for DUI or DWAI.
+Sobriety checkpoints are roadblocks in Colorado where police check you for DUI or DWAI.
 Every motorist that goes through checkpoints can get stopped and questioned.
-But police are only allowed to detain suspects who show signs and symptoms of being intoxicated.
+Though police are only allowed to detain you if you show signs and symptoms of being intoxicated.

 The Colorado Department of Transportation posts advance notice of upcoming sobriety checkpoints.
 They often occur during times of high alcohol consumption.
 Examples are: